 Figure 3 visually presents the marijuana policy for each state in 2018.
 State laws for MML conflict with federal laws-making marijuana a controversial issue for both public policies and private businesses.
-For example, medical marijuana users residing in a state that has legalized marijuana can be denied federal benefits, such as housing subsidies.
+For example, medical marijuana users residing in a state that has legalized marijuana can be denied federal benefits.
 Also, marijuana dispensaries can be sued by pharmaceutical companies for committing civil RICO actions.